aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.10.2 (October 17, 2018) =
+* FIX: Support international characters like Japanese and Hebrew (for arnonalex).

 = Version 2.10.1 (September 29, 2018) =
 * Improvement: Minor changes to avoid error messages for some users (for lestadt).